How to Choose the Best Free SEO Tools for your Business

 Google Search Console

 Google’s very own suite of helpful tools to help users monitor the performance of their website.
-By using the “Search Traffic” tab then the “Search Analytics” tab, it will bring you up a list of keywords you’re currently ranking for.
+By using the “Search Traffic” tab and then the “Search Analytics” tab it will bring you up a list of keywords you’re currently ranking for.

-Following from this, sort by ranking position and target the keywords that are on page 2 of the search results, with a bit of SEO magic, you should see them creep up onto page 1!
+Following this, sort by ranking position and target the keywords on page 2 of the search results; with some SEO magic, you should see them creep up onto page 1!

 See Also: Small Business SEO